RansNet/docs/docs/sdwan/traffic/qos.md

 - `remark` is a free-text label stored in the running config for identification only — it has no effect on shaping behaviour.

 !!! tip
     Assign lower class numbers to higher-priority traffic.
-For example, place VoIP or real-time video at class `100` and bulk/social media at class `400`.
-The scheduler always serves class `100` first when the link is congested.
+Class `200` (prio tier 0) is always scheduled before class `350` (prio tier 6) when excess capacity is available.
+For traffic that must be protected under congestion (VoIP, real-time video), set a meaningful `rate` so the class retains its guaranteed allocation even when the link is saturated.

 !!! note
     `firewall-set` rules are evaluated for all traffic passing through the device.
 Only packets that match a rule receive a mark; all other traffic is unclassified.
 If a `default bandwidth` class is not configured, unclassified traffic exits at wire speed outside of HTB's control.